 Kathi wears many Cool Works hats, but her expertise is in helping you market your jobs.
 With 15 years in the field and 17 years of experience at Cool Works helping employers with their seasonal recruiting, she'll work with you to craft your recruiting message to attract the kind of quality employees that will be the right fit for your organization.
 She's passionate about what she does because working seasonally opened up a whole new world for her, and she wants to share that with as many people as possible.
 She believes in the perfect fit, has seen it happen over and over again, and will work hard to make that happen for you!

 After calling Bozeman, MT home for many years, Kathi and her husband Michael and the wonder dog Pete moved south, WAY south, 18 miles from the border to the little town of Patagonia, AZ, where all that time studying Spanish has finally paid off.

 If you're new to Cool Works and want to know all the options for advertising your jobs, Kathi is your go-to gal.

-Patty has been in the Yellowstone area for over half of her life - that almost makes her a native.
+Patty spent over half her life in the Greater Yellowstone area.
+That almost makes her a native.
 Born in Ohio, schooled in Michigan - she naively thought a college summer job as a Maid in Yellowstone would be "her one chance to see the West".
 Uh, yeah.
 Patty currently resides in Helena, MT, where the Big Sky keeps the Great Outdoors close at hand.